I recently came across a cashback offer that promised 3% back on all spend. Sounds incredible, right?

 But it gets worse.
 Some providers don't just charge high FX fees – they also use inflated exchange rates, meaning you're getting fewer foreign currency units per Riyal than the actual market rate.
 This is essentially charging you twice (if this sounds familiar, it's because we wrote about this recently).

-Before getting excited about a cashback rate, always ask: What are the total fees I'm paying?
-Include FX fees, subscription fees, transaction fees, and any other costs.
+Always ask: What are the total fees I'm paying?
+Include FX fees, annual card fees, subscription fees, and any other costs.

 O - Opportunities: What spending actually earns cashback?